← Help center

 • The fee amount is unreasonably high relative to the listing’s nightly rate.

-Use the Airbnb-block button on the property page to keep the listing rules and the certificate rules in sync.
+Use the Disclosure tab and Airbnb-block button on the property page to keep the listing rules, message thread, and certificate rules in sync.

 Still stuck?
 Message us — we read every message and reply within a few hours on weekdays.